Ming Sing Construction IG

 View of the copper pipe under the kitchen sink.

-Using the same example from my friend’s house as above, we can see the white bracket housing the gas pipe inside at the corner where the two panes of backsplash meets.
+In this same photo already used way above, we can see the white bracket housing the gas pipe inside at the corner where the two panes of backsplash meets.

 With the copper pipes concealed behind our grey cabinets, we needn’t install ugly white brackets for the copper pipe at the corner where the two black temper glass backsplash meet.
 Imagine the continuous black L-shaped backsplash being broken into two parts by the white bracket.